Video search engine: Ranking criterion

 The usefulness of a search engine depends on the relevance of the result set returned.
 While there may be millions of videos that include a particular word or phrase, some videos may be more relevant, popular or have more authority than others.
-This arrangement has a lot to do with search engine optimization.
+This arrangement has a lot to do with search engine optimisation.

 Most search engines use different methods to classify the results and provide the best video in the first results.
 However, most programs allow sorting the results by several criteria.

 Order by relevance

-This criterion is more ambiguous and less objective, but sometimes it is the closest to what we want; depends entirely on the searcher and the algorithm that the owner has chosen.
-That's why it has always been discussed and now that search results are so ingrained into our society it has been discussed even more.
+This criterion is more ambiguous and less objective, but sometimes it is the closest to what we want; it depends entirely on the searcher and the algorithm that the owner has chosen.
+That is why it has always been discussed, and now that search results are so ingrained into our society, it has been discussed even more.
 This type of management often depends on the number of times that the searched word comes out, the number of viewings of this, the number of pages that link to this content and ratings given by users who have seen it.

 Order by date of upload

-This is a criterion based totally on timeline.
+This criterion is based totally on the timeline.
 Results can be sorted according to their seniority in the repository.

 Order by number of views

-It can give us an idea of the popularity of each video.
+This criterion sorts based on the popularity of each video.

 Order by length

-This is the length of the video and can give a taste of which video it is.
+This criterion sorts videos by their duration.

 Order by user rating

-It is common practice in repositories let the users rate the videos, so that a content of quality and relevance will have a high rank on the list of results gaining visibility.
+It is common practice in repositories to let the users rate the videos, so that content of quality and relevance will have a high rank on the list of results, gaining visibility.
 This practice is closely related to virtual communities.

 Interfaces

-We can distinguish two basic types of interfaces, some are web pages hosted on servers which are accessed by Internet and searched through the network, and the others are computer programs that search within a private network.
+We can distinguish two basic types of interfaces: some are web pages hosted on servers which are accessed through the Internet and searched through the network, and the others are computer programs that search within a private network.

 Internet

-Within Internet interfaces we can find repositories that host video files which incorporate a search engine that searches only their own databases, and video searchers without repository that search in sources of external software.
+Within the Internet interfaces, we can find repositories that host video files which incorporate a search engine that searches only their own databases, and video searchers without a repository that search in external software sources.